 Now I’m sure if Hubby sees this post, he’ll be thinking ‘Phase 1?
-I thought we had finished??’ which to some degree we have but you know what us women are like, we always want ‘more’ so there will be a Phase 2, I’m just not sure when Phase 2 will take effect.
+I thought we had finished the garden makeover??’ which to some degree we have but you know what we women are like, we always want ‘more’ so there will be a Phase 2, I’m just not sure when Phase 2 will take effect.

 Next up laid new turf where the trampoline used to be and had our patio extended to give us a larger outdoor seating area.
 We built our own DIY Pallet Bar out of reclaimed pallets and the leftover fence paint.
 For full instructions on how to do this, head over to Wayfair to see my ‘How To’ guide.
 The Pallet Bar is the perfect place to stand garden ornaments, plants, tealights at night or a large glass of wine!!!

 We created a new patio seating area with the lovely Rattan Sofa Set from Wayfair adding colour with cushions from our local garden centre.
 We added further colour to our fence during the day and light to it at night with our Solar Powered Fairy Lights from Argos.
 We still want to find a modern-looking patio heater to stand in the corner of the patio as it does get chilly out there quickly.
 I bought a beautiful Euonymous Jap Bravo tree to stand near the chairs for a bit of foliage and colour.

 Next up we are hoping to build a low-level fence to divide the patio area from the garden with a little gate and to protect the chairs from any wayward footballs flying around.
 We are also hoping to find play equipment that will service all four children without dominating the garden because the swing is a constant bone of contention between the four of them.